otseng/biblemate/README.md

 Read more about `etextedit` at https://github.com/eliranwong/etextedit

+## Export to DOCX or PDF [Optional]

+`etextedit` offers options for exporting content into DOCX and PDF files.

+- `pandoc` is required to export content to DOCX format.
+To install, for example, on Debian/Ubuntu:

+> sudo apt install pandoc

+- `pdflatex` is required to export content to PDF format.
+To install, for example, on Debian/Ubuntu:

+> sudo apt install texlive-full

 ## 🛠️ Customization

 BibleMate AI is highly customizable.
 Advanced users can modify existing tools, create new ones, and even change the behavior of the AI agent by customizing system prompts.